juliendorra/blob-keyboard-simulator/README.md

 The blob keyboard is the first iteration of what would become the iPhone touchscreen keyboard.
 The blob keyboard was born out of necessity, following a total UX crisis brought upon the team because of the unknown unknows of creating a keyboard on a small piece of glass.
 Read more about it [in this interview](https://qz.com/1380188/ken-kocienda-qa) or even better in [Kocienda's book Creative Selection](http://creativeselection.io).

 Each year, I make the class **even more tangible with props, manuals, packaging, demos, and real vintage device hands-on**.
-This gives the the students a chance to really understand how device like the first iPhone 2G were experienced.
+This gives the the students a chance to really understand how devices like the first iPhone 2G were experienced.

-But manipulating the final experience is not telling the whole design story.
+But manipulating the shipped experience  is not telling you the whole design story.

 So I had this crazy idea: let's build a Blob Keyboard simulator 😅 so they can *feel* the design iterations.